vuw-research-computing/raapoi-docs/docs/external/cloud_providers.md

 ### AARNET Cloudstor

+__NOTE:__  Cloudstor service has been decommissioned since Dec 2023.
+For old accounts, please check access with the provider.

 All VUW researchers have access to the AARNET (Australia’s Academic and Research Network) Cloudstor service which provides __1 TB__ of space to each researcher.
 To use this service first login and download an appropriate client to your laptop